 Can you freeze Spanish Tortilla?

-Yes, you can freeze Spanish Tortilla!
-Allow it to cool completely, then wrap it in plastic wrap and aluminum foil before storing it in the freezer.
-Defrost in the refrigerator before reheating.
+Yes, you can freeze it.
+Let it cool, wrap it in plastic wrap and foil, then freeze.
+Thaw in the fridge before reheating.

 How long does a Spanish Tortilla last in the fridge?